6 Ways To Survive A Volatile Stock Market

-When the stock market is tossing and tumbling, we become more vigilant and more excited.
-In our household, we’ve been having more debates about what should we be doing as things appear more and more uncertain in the various financial markets.
+What do you do during uncertain times?
+When the stock market is tossing and tumbling, I become more vigilant and more excited.
+In particular, my household begins to strategize about what we should be doing to take advantage of the uncertainty in the various financial markets.

 What’s confusing to us is that some of our sources — places where we get our information to make our own forecasts — are giving us seriously mixed signals.
 Some sources are telling us that everything is going to hell in a handbasket, while others are beginning to sing the tune of a buying opportunity somewhere in the horizon.
 On top of that, some investment bloggers are uncertain about their positions, thinking that any kind of dip may be a dead cat bounce.

-The truth is, throughout my investing history, whenever things have become uncertain like this, I’ve only done one thing, and that was to build our position in equities further by buying more shares when they got cheaper.
-It was comfortable to dollar cost average down because youth was on our side and we weren’t really bothered as much by the volatility.
-I used to think: “If the market dies, so what, I’ll just make up the difference with my consulting income.”
+The truth is, during volatile market periods, I would often opt to build a larger position in equities by buying more shares when they got cheaper.
+And in the past, it was comfortable to dollar cost average down because youth was on my side.
+I used to think: “If the market dies, so what!
+I’ll just make up the difference with my consulting income.”
 And that thought was my security blanket.
-And looking back, that strategy turned out pretty well.
+And looking back, that strategy played out fairly well.

 Wall Street Stock Market Crash

 The only time we ever pulled the plug on the market was when we sold out about 65% of our equity holdings on January 2000.
 That was when our sources gave us heavy warning about the upcoming debacle expected to hit the dangerously peaking market.
-As I worked in a startup at that time and felt the hype and frenzy of internet stock fans at work breathing down my face, I felt that the market was becoming insanely irrational.
+Back then, it was easy to see that the market was becoming insanely irrational.
 After all the animated arguments I’ve had with the leveraged traders at work who laughed at me for being relatively conservative, my gut feeling confirmed that it was time to lighten up.

-Fast forward to today: this time around, we’re older, with limited cash flow and income.
-We’re reasonably invested but there’s a tug-o-war happening in us: our clocks are telling us to slow down a little, but our portfolio is looking a little too stodgy.
+Fast forward to today: this time around, we’re older, and on a more limited income (thanks to bigger family expenses).
+We’re reasonably invested but there’s a tug-o-war happening in us: our clocks are telling us to slow down a little, but our portfolio looks rather stodgy (and boring).
 So we’re evaluating possible moves.

 Time will tell how a one day slump will turn out.
 But it will be one of the following: